connormcc15/Intermidiate-Computer-Graphics-Activities-and-Labs/README.md

 Activity 3: Recreated the portion of the opening shot of The Legend of Zelda: BOTW using cinemachine cameras.

-Activity 4: Made the following:
+Activity 4: Made the following: Diffuse, Phong and Cell Shader Graphes.
+Created a basic 3-point light set up within unity.

 Lab 1: Created a video showcasing five different shots using 5 seperate cameras, two blends between cameras, 1 tracked target, and some non linear camera movement.
 Link to Video: https://youtu.be/BwodrT_YDcg